micpob/Random-Bookmark-Machine/README.md

 # Random Bookmark Machine

-This Chrome extension adds a Toolbar button that, when clicked,  opens **a random website** from your bookmarks list.
+This Chrome extension adds a button to your Toolbar that, every time is clicked, opens **a random website** from your bookmarks list.

 <br>
 <div align="center" >